Coming Soon, Term time

 Post primary teachers who want to include digital citizenship education in their implementation of SPHE, CSPE, Digital Media Literacy or a TY module.

 This course aims to provide teachers with the knowledge, resources and confidence to teach digital citizenship and to empower their students to be safe, ethical and responsible online.

 Developed with Webwise and based on online safety resources and activities from Webwise, participants will explore what it means to be a good digital citizen.
 They will identify opportunities for integrating the 10 domains of digital citizenship in their specific subjects.

 Topics explored include online wellbeing, news and information literacy, privacy, communication, ethics, empathy and more.
 The course contains good practice videos filmed in three post primary schools and makes specific links to SPHE, CSPE and the Digital Media Literacy short course.

-Note: the course team has been shortlisted for a 2023 Learning Award!
+The course team has also been shortlisted for a 2023 Learning Award.